rudiniemeijer/softwarecircus/README.md

 Print the current value of the analog port on screen.
 * `resistancetothingspeak.lua`
 Calls a webhook on ThingSpeak.com with the current value of the analog port.
 The API KEY of the ThingSpeak channels needs to be filled in.

+## Using init.lua
+If you want to auto execute a lua script, you can put a `dofile("yourscript.lua")` inside a script that you name `init.lua`.
+Everytime you reboot the NodeMCU, `init.lua` is executed, which in turn runs your script.
+Be very careful with this feature though, as that auto execute happens in microseconds.
+If your script contains a bug that reboots the NodeMCU, you end up with an endless loop of rebooting.

+## (Re) flashing NodeMCU firmware
+It happens that a NodeMCU becomes unresponsive, usually as a result of calling a buggy lua script from an init.lua.
+You can use the python script `esptool.py` to reflash your NodeMCU, effectively resetting to 'factory' defaults.
+Examine the `flashamica.sh` shellscript in this repository to see how and what files you need (they're all here as well).